Duke Track and Field Recruiting Standards

 The marks are helpful — but the real game is understanding what Duke actually needs in your event group, in your class year, right now.

-DUKE Track and Field Recruiting Standards FAQ
+Duke Track and Field Recruiting Standards FAQ

 1) What GPA and test scores do I need to be recruited at Duke for track and field?